 After the injury, Goodman changed his major to drama and studied theater with notable actors such as Kathleen Turner and Tess Harper.
 In 1975, Goodman graduated with his theater degree and headed to New York to become a professional actor.
 With a loan from his brother, he found an apartment near the theater district in Manhattan.
-He worked as a bartender and waiter, while he took small jobs in commercials and voice over performance.
-In 1978 he joined fellow young and struggling actors Dennis Quaid, Bruce Willis and Kevin Kline in the Broadway production of Loose Ends, but the play failed to grab audiences.
+He worked as a bartender and waiter, while he took small jobs in commercials and voice over performances.
+In 1978, he joined fellow young and struggling actors Dennis Quaid, Bruce Willis and Kevin Kline in the Broadway production of Loose Ends, but the play failed to grab audiences.

 Goodman was acting in a 1987 stage production of Antony and Cleopatra in Los Angeles, when an ABC talent scout spotted him and recruited him for a role on a new television sitcom.
 The show Roseanne, starring comedian Roseanne Barr, focused on the ups and downs of a blue-collar Midwestern family.
 Goodman was chosen to play the jovial, tough-loving father and the foil to Barr's sarcastic, sharp-witted mother.
 The comedy was an overnight hit and became a career-making move for Goodman.
-He was nominated for an Emmy seven times from 1989 to 1995 and earned a Best Actor Golden Globe Award in 1993.
+He was nominated for an Emmy seven times between 1989 and 1995, and earned a Best Actor Golden Globe Award in 1993.

 Goodman also continued performing on the big screen, taking a co-starring role in the successful Steven Spielberg thriller Arachnophobia (1990), the comedy King Ralph (1991) and the Coen brothers' Barton Fink (1991).
 He then received critical acclaim for his starring role in the biopic The Babe (1992), about baseball legend Babe Ruth.
 In 1994, he appeared in the live-action version of The Flintstones opposite comedian Rick Moranis, which became a blockbuster hit.